Skip to main content

 Marketing today is involved at all levels of the value creation chain.
 Before production, to determine the target market; during production to decide the price and the product; and after production to communicate with customers.

-It is clear that marketing is involved in this whole process of defining, creating and communicating value.
-Your marketing strategy must beĀ defined before creating your product.
-Thereafter, your activities take place within the context defined by this strategy.
+It's clear that marketing is involved in this whole process of defining, creating, and communicating value.
+Your marketing strategy must be defined before creating your product.
+Your activities then take place within the context defined by this strategy.

-TheĀ development of a strategy marketingĀ includes 5 stages:
+The development of a strategy marketing includes 5 stages:

 1. Market opportunity analysis and market segmentation